 And those are all good things.
 However, the beauty of printing lies in its versatility.
 While sometimes a short turnaround time is needed, there are occasions when producing a piece using more traditional and artistic techniques is better suited for your brand or message.
 These so called “old school” processes aren’t as commonly seen these days, but the impression they leave is one of quality, craftsmanship, and class.

 One such technique is engraving, a printing process that’s been around since the mid-15th century.
-In fact, there is evidence of humans engraving on shells as far back as 500,000 years ago.
+In fact, there is evidence of humans etching on shells as far back as 500,000 years ago.
 Engraving has a long history.
 It’s a time honored tradition that creates not just a finished product, but a piece of art.

 To engrave, copper or zinc plates are first etched by hand or by machine.
 The etched plates are then coated with ink and passed through a printing press under high pressure.
 This gives the piece a raised look and unique, textured feel.

 As you can see, this is a hands-on process involving many steps.
 And it’s worth the extra effort.
 Engraving catches fine details that may be lost during digital printing, creating a finished piece with a look and feel that stands out from the crowd.
 Want to make a good first impression with your stationery?
 Engraving will hit the mark.

 Like what you see?
 At Paw Print, we offer engraved, embossed, debossed, and foil stamped products.
 Stop in today to explore our samples and see how engraving can be an excellent choice for your brand.

 Subscribe to our email list so you never miss a post from Paw Print!

 What will 2018 be for you?
 At Paw Print, we’re looking ahead to a year of adventure, movement, and being outdoors.
 It’s no coincidence that Pantone’s Color of the Year for 2018, Ultra Violet, is described as a “thoughtful” and “forward-thinking” hue.